Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

 Fig.~\ref{pgspc_age.pdf} shows the p-mode frequency spacing and g-mode period spacing for the fiducial model after MT has ceased.
 The different color lines represent different $P_{\rm orb,i}$.
-The blue and green lines appear shorter as they were terminated at the start of a second phase of MT.
-The g-mode period spacing is strongly dependent on the WD mass, as the lines differ by up to 30\%.
-Also, g-mode period spacing depends on the age, mainly through thickness of the hydrogen envelope, as there can be $\simeq 15\%$ differences in the period spacing along an individual evolutionary track.
-A minimum in the g-mode period spacing occurs near the elbow separating pre-WD and the WD cooling track.
-The p-mode frequency spacing becomes nearly constant for the higher mass models, however for the lower mass models the spacing is slowly increasing in time over many Gyrs.
+The blue and green lines appear shorter because they were terminated at the start of a second phase of MT.
+The g-mode period spacing is strongly dependent on the WD mass, so the lines differ by up to 30\%.
+Also, g-mode period spacing depends on the age, mainly through the thickness of the hydrogen envelope, so there can be about $15\%$ differences in the period spacing along an individual evolutionary track.
+A minimum in the g-mode period spacing occurs near the elbow separating the pre-WD and the WD cooling track.
+The p-mode frequency spacing becomes nearly constant for the high-mass models, however for the lower mass models the spacing is slowly increasing in time over many Gyrs.

 Fig.~\ref{pgmode_age.pdf} displays the lowest order g-mode and p-mode for one evolutionary track ($M_{\rm d,i} = 1.3\,M_{\odot}$, $M_{\rm a,i} = 0.6\,M_{\odot}$, $P_{\rm orb,i}= 0.95$ day).
 Most of the oscillation modes are mixed modes on the pre-WD track, meaning that near the radiative core, the mode behaves like a g-mode, and in the outer convection zone the mode behaves like a p-mode with larger radial displacement.
-A sequence of avoided crossings are observed during the $\simeq 2$ Gyr pre-WD phase.
+A sequence of avoided crossings are observed during the approximately 2 Gyr pre-WD phase.
 Starting at 7.5 Gyr, on the WD cooling track, the avoided crossings end, and the g-mode and p-mode are distinct, separated with gap in period.
 This period separation increases during the subsequent WD cooling phase.